ying-tang/help-documentation/_userguides/SDN_Basics_Best_Practices.md

 4. If the Destination address is not found, the frame is sent to all ports known to the switch, except the ingress port.
 That action is called “Flooding.”
 The frame is duplicated as many times as necessary to send a copy to every known port.

 This method is very basic, and it works, even when you connect many switches—hundreds—into a tree, as long as there are no loops in the tree.
 A protocol known as “Spanning tree protocol” detects and prevents loops, so that no frames go around and around forever.
-(These are called bpdu frames—bridge protocol data unit.)
+(These are called "bpdu frames" —bridge protocol data unit.)
 They can drop due to congestion or can be dropped because of a link error (invalid checksum, for example).

 As an additional factor in this process, known addresses are “aged out” (on an individual switch) if no frames are received from them or sent to them for some pre-established duration of time, usually anywhere from 5 minutes to 4 hours.
 It’s easy to see that, as new frames are received and old addresses are aged out, not all the switches always will have the same state at all times.
 Their lists of known addresses will differ slightly, and that’s part of the design.